rs/rest-layer/README.md

 Implemented as a `net/http` middleware, it plays well with other middlewares like [CORS](http://github.com/rs/cors).

 REST Layer is an opinionated framework.
 Unlike many web frameworks, you don't directly control the routing.
 You just expose resources and sub-resources, the framework automatically figures what routes to generate behind the scene.
 You don't have to take care of the HTTP headers and response, JSON encoding, etc. either. rest handles HTTP conditional requests, caching, integrity checking for you.
 A powerful and extensible validation engine make sure that data comes pre-validated to you resource handlers.
 Generic resource handlers for MongoDB and other databases are also available so you have few to no code to write to make the whole system work.

+REST Layer is composed of several sub-packages:

+* [rest](https://godoc.org/github.com/rs/rest-layer/rest): Holds the `net/http` handler responsible for the implementation of the RESTful API.
+* [schema](https://godoc.org/github.com/rs/rest-layer/schema): Provides a validation framework for the API resources.
+* [resource](https://godoc.org/github.com/rs/rest-layer/resource): Defines resources, manages the resource graph and manages the interface with resource storage handler.

 <!-- TOC depth:6 withLinks:1 updateOnSave:1 orderedList:0 -->